Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Set-AzureRmServiceFabricUpgradeType.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmServiceFabricUpgradeType** set upgrade type to automatic or manual with specific Service Fabric code version.
+Use **Set-AzureRmServiceFabricUpgradeType** to set upgrade type to automatic or manual with specific Service Fabric code version.

 ## EXAMPLES